-I) Aspire/Choosing Time
+p) Aspire/Choosing Time

-This is time within the timetable ringfenced to provide learners with an opportunity to catch up on any academic work and enable them to achieve their weekly social/academic reward.
+This is time within the timetable ringfenced to provide learners with an opportunity to catch up on any academic work.
 Where all work is fully completed to the standard at their level, they can choose a social activity to take part in with their peers.